MicrosoftDocs/azure-devops-docs/docs/artifacts/get-started-npm.md

 ---
 title: Use npm to store JavaScript packages in Azure DevOps Services
-description: Use npm to store your JavaScript packages in Azure DevOps Services or Team Foundation Server ms.technology: devops-artifacts ms.topic: quickstart ms.assetid: 5BFBA0C3-85ED-40C9-AC5F-F686923160D6 ms.date: 03/06/2020
+description: Use npm to store your JavaScript packages in Azure DevOps Services or Team Foundation Server.
+This guide will walk you through creating a feed, setting up you .npmrc files, building your project and publish your npm package to your feed. ms.technology: devops-artifacts ms.topic: quickstart ms.assetid: 5BFBA0C3-85ED-40C9-AC5F-F686923160D6 ms.custom: contentperfq4 ms.date: 05/29/2020
 monikerRange: '>= tfs-2017'
 ---

-# Use npm to store JavaScript packages in Azure DevOps Services or TFS
+# Use npm to store JavaScript packages

 **Azure DevOps Services** | **TFS 2018** | **TFS 2017**

-This quickstart guides you through using npm to store JavaScript packages in Azure DevOps Services or Team Foundation Server (TFS).
-It covers installation, license assigning, and setup.
+This quickstart will show you how to create your Azure Artifact feed, set up you .npmrc files to store your feed URLs and credentials, build your project and publish your npm package to your feed.

 ::: moniker range=">=tfs-2017 <= tfs-2018"